15 Best Video Editing Software and Apps for Any Budget in 2020

 However, honestly, I’d say if you’re serious about putting together professional marketing videos, are a Mac user, and don’t need the razzle-dazzle elements of Premiere, this is the best choice.

-Now, for the price, PowerDirector is definitely the PC pick for me.
-It is extremely user-friendly, but you get advanced features like 360 footage editing, motion tracking, and keyframing and it supports 4K as well.
+Power Director-1For the price, PowerDirector is definitely the PC pick for me.
+It is extremely user-friendly, but you get advanced features like 360 footage editing, motion tracking, AI, and keyframing — and it supports 4K as well.

-If you’re looking to create complex videos and have an editor willing to learn, this is the software for you.
+If you’re looking to create complex videos and have an editor willing to learn, this is a great software for you.

 It can be a little overwhelming for beginners, but there are tutorials out there.
 Users have also reported weak color matching, but if you keep your white balance in mind while shooting, you should be fine.

-This program is for marketers with their eye on their budget, looking to post mostly to social media sites mainly because the exports it offers align with what is optimal for those sites.
+This program is for videographers with their eye on their budget, looking to post mostly to social media sites mainly because the exports it offers align with what is optimal for those sites.

-Although you can use it on Mac, users of the machines have reported it isn’t very Mac-friendly and that there’s a steep learning curve.
+Although you can use it on Mac, some users have reported it isn’t very Mac-friendly and that there’s a steep learning curve.

-Sony Vegas Pro is on the pricier side for sure, but you get the pro-editor features like motion tracking, HDR support, 360 footage support, video stabilization, speed control, masking, and good presets for color correction.
+Sony Vegas Pro offers pro editor features like motion tracking, HDR support, 360 footage support, video stabilization, speed control, masking, and good presets for color correction.

-If you’re looking for a flat rate program that nearly stands up to Premiere, this is your guy.
+If you’re looking for a program that nearly stands up to Premiere, this is your guy.

-I love me some 3D animation, and this software lets you do it!
+I love me some 3D animation, and this software lets me do it!

-You can get some truly amazing stuff out of this program, and there are tons of websites like Turbosquid to lend a hand in free and paid objects for you.
+You can get some truly amazing stuff out of this program, and there are tons of websites like Turbosquid to lend a hand with free and paid objects for you.

 Blender can help you add a little variety to your videos, and possibly add a lot of value if you get someone who becomes a pro.
-There’s also a ton of tutorials and online support, which you’ll need to get going since it’s a little quirky.
+There are also a ton of tutorials and online support, which you’ll need to get going since it’s a little quirky.

 If you’re looking to get started with 3D editing, this is a good place to start.